sulis-hpc/sulis-hpc.github.io/gettingstarted/storage.markdown

 ## Scratch filesystem

-If you have experience using other HPC facilities you may be aware of the concept of a cluster-wide "scratch file system".
+Users with experience of other HPC facilities may be aware of the concept of a cluster-wide "scratch file system".
 The purpose of the scratch file system is often to provide a location where jobs can read or write their data to/from during a compute job so that the home directories are not affected by the "load" on the GPFS storage system.

 Sulis has a limited amount of cluster wide scratch space on SSDs mounted as `/scratch/`.
 This scratch space may provide a performance boost for certain read/write intensive workloads as compared to the home disk area.